-If the Collection specifies can\read as false for a particular client, this Endpoint MUST return an HTTP 401 (Unauthorized), HTTP 403 (Forbidden), or HTTP 404 (Not Found) error.
+If the Collection specifies can_read as false for a particular client, this Endpoint MUST return an HTTP HTTP 403 (Forbidden) or HTTP 404 (Not Found) error.

-This Endpoint supports filtering, which is applied against the source object rather than the manifest entry for an object.
+Filtering is applied against the source object rather than the manifest entry for an object.
 Thus, searching the manifest for a type of indicator will return the manifest entries for objects with a type of indicator, even though the manifest doesn't have a type property.